 If you are a nervous presenter the one thing you can be certain of is that you are not alone.

 Public speaking anxiety seems to me to be a little like the ‘tax man’.
-It doesn’t matter who you are where you come from or what you do, he will come knocking at your door at some point.
+It doesn’t matter who you are ,where you come from or what you do, he will come knocking at your door at some point.

 For some of us the knock is all too loud and frequent

 I once heard someone say: ‘We all get butterflies in our stomach when we are presenting and that’s fine, the trick is to get them flying in formation.’

-The good news is that there is a great deal you can do to get those butterflies to fly in formation and get the taxman to knocking more softly on your door.
+There is a great deal you can do to get those butterflies to fly in formation and get the ‘taxman’ knocking more softly on your door.